Bakarijack/express-smart-shamba/README.md

 #2)run npm i to install all the dependencies used in this project

 #3)import the samba.sql database in your mysql-workbench or phpmyadmin

+#4) run npm start or nodemon server (if you have nodemon installed)